rsm-hcd/AndcultureCode.Cli/COMMANDS.md

     * Optionally pass `--publish` flag to perform webpack build as a part of the call
     * `--profile` argument specifies IAM profile with permissions to S3.

+### Azure Commands

+Azure has a number of CLI commands for managing resources on their service.
+In order to utilize these commands, you can either use a service principal with a secret to deploy to your Azure resources (recommended), or you can user the credentials for an Azure account directly.

+It is recommended that Azure Active Directory is utilized to deploy resources, as this allows fine-grained access to only the resources related to your project.
+However, this is not required, and you are able to deploy resources using credentials for an Azure account with appropriate access (with some exceptions).

+Setting up Azure AD:
+- Configure Azure AD Service Principal
+    - Log into Azure Portal
+    - Navigate to your Azure Active Directory
+    - Navigate to the App Registrations section
+    - Click New Registration
+        - Add name `{project}-{environment}` (ie. andculture-working)
+        - Click Register
+        - You should get re-directed to the dashboard for the new app registration.
+If not, navigate to the App Registrations section and click on the newly created App Registration.
+        - Take note of the `Application (client) ID` and `Directory (tenant) ID` as you will need these later.
+    - Navigate to the Certificates & Secrets section
+    - Click New client secret.
+        - Select an expiration date, if applicable.
+        - Take note of the `Value` of the newcly created secret, as you will need this later.

+Project requirements (if using Azure AD):
+- For each resource in your application, do the following:
+    - Navigate to the dashboard of the resource
+    - Navigate to Access control (IAM)
+    - Click Add in the Add a role assignment section
+        - Select the appropriate role
+        - Search for the app registration you have created for this project
+        - Click Save

+#### Commands

 ## dotnet

 ### Usage